SAML Attribute Statements

 Role Attribute

-The ability to define a role ID is particularly useful if you have a SuiteCommerce website.
-It is not possible for a user to switch roles when logged in to a website.
-With the role attribute, you can define the SAML role to be used for login.
-The role defined in the assertion is treated as a default role for the account.
+Users can't switch roles when they're logged in to a website.
+With the role attribute, you can set which SAML role gets used for login.
+The role you set in the assertion acts as the default role for the account.

-The role attribute can be passed along with the SAML assertion as an additional attribute.
-If the role attribute is sent, the assertion must also include the account attribute.
+You can pass the role attribute with the SAML assertion as an extra attribute.
+If you send the role attribute, the assertion also needs to include the account attribute.

 Site Attribute